 You can, of course, pick your scholars as suits your conception, as do I, but at least I am honest enough to admit that my position is not 'certain', whereas I would have to say anyone who asserts Jesus Christ is certainly not the Christ of faith is showing an unreasonable degree of blind faith in their favoured argument.

-I don't understand your point, there are plenty of people with different backgrounds who believe there was a Jesus.
-Are you arguing that only Christians (or ex-Christians) believe that?
-I don't understand the point or the basis of claim.
+Of course, not.
+I am not a christian, but I do believe in existence of a historical Jesus, if not anything more than that... there are plenty of people with different backgrounds who believe there was a Jesus.
+Are you arguing that only Christians (or ex-Christians) believe that? ..

 Of course, not.
 I am not a christian, but I do believe in existence of a historical Jesus, if not anything more than that.